eugenesiow/news.machinelearning.sg/content/posts/neurips2020_singapores_entries_at_the_top_machine_learning_conference_this_year/index.md

 There is no particular order of note.
 The list was ranked by early citations, which is as good as random for now.
 Data was obtained from the pretty awesome [Microsoft Academic Graph](https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/).

+## More ML Papers

+Visit [machinelearning.sg](https://machinelearning.sg/publication/) to view a full list of ML publications from Singapore.